Data vs classifiers, who wins?

-This last script works as a benchmark builder through IRT, it allows the user to create new benchmark sets within the OpenML platform, using the item parameters to choose the best set of datasets.
-For this, the script uses the decodIRT tool as a library, where the user can choose from OpenML the set of datasets he wants to evaluate with the IRT, which item parameter he wants to use and the cut percentage.
-For example, the user can choose to choose the difficulty parameter with a percentage of cut of 20\%, this means that the new benchmark will be composed of the 20\% most difficult datasets from the original set.
+This last script works as a benchmark builder through IRT.
+It allows the user to create new benchmark sets within the OpenML platform by using the item parameters to choose the best set of datasets.
+For this, the script uses the decodIRT tool as a library, where the user can choose from the OpenML the set of datasets he wants to evaluate with the IRT, which item parameter he wants to use and the cut percentage.
+For example, the user may select the difficulty parameter with a 20\% cur percentage.
+This means that the new benchmark will be composed of the 20\% most difficult datasets from the original set.

 To add new benchmarks in OpenML, the platform's Study class is used.
-This class allows users to create complete studies involving ML, ranging from the set of datasets used to which algorithms and forms of assessment and training were used \cite{openml_study}.
+This class allows users to create complete studies involving ML, ranging from the set of datasets used to which algorithms and forms of assessment and training that were used \cite{openml_study}.